You’ve likely heard that having an occasional glass of wine benefits the drinker’s health.

-I have had first hand account of this phenomena of craving.
-In my drinking career, having one drink or only a few drinks, sounded like a fine idea.
-At one point, I kept the pull tabs I tore off of beer cans in my pocket to keep track of my consumption and monitor my intake.
+I can share firsthand accounts of this phenomenon of craving.
+In my drinking career, having one drink or only a few drinks sounded like a fine idea.
+At one point, I kept the pull tabs I tore off of beer cans in my pocket to track my consumption and monitor my intake.
 Usually, in the morning, the tabs would be gone and I would wake up with the taste of tequila in my mouth.
 I could never keep track of those tabs like I intended.

 A key line of reasoning for alcoholics to understand is that the first drink gets you drunk.
 Because drunks possess a high tolerance for the effects produced by alcohol, the heavy-drinker can easily rationalize that it is not the first drink, but the fourth or fifth, maybe sixth that gets him drunk.
 But if the first drink leads inevitably to the fourth or sixth or twelfth, than there is no getting drunk without that first sip.
 And, thankfully, if the first sip never happens, the excess can be avoided.

 New studies suggest that small amounts of alcohol may be harmful even for non-alcoholics.

 For those who might not identify as alcoholic, public opinion for several decades has held that small amounts of alcohol consumed on occasion can be good for your cardiovascular health.

 New studies are surfacing which point to the harmful effects of alcohol, even for those capable of enjoying the drug in small amounts.